• Skip to primary navigation

 Yarn: Schachenmayr Catania Solids (Sport Weight #3)

-Despite the block-like nature of C2C, you can also use this technique to make more abstract and organic designs.
+Despite the block-like nature of C2C, you can also use this amazing technique to make more abstract and organic designs.
 This colorful wall hanging is an excellent example!
 You only need a small amount of each color of yarn, so it’s a great stash buster.
 The pattern includes detailed instructions on reading C2C charts, which is super helpful for newbies!

 Designer: Morine’s Shop

-Yarn: (DK Weight #3)
+Yarn: (DK Weight #3)!

 Using the C2C technique for accessories is pure genius!
-The subtle texture and lace of C2C really shines in this blanket wrap design.
+The subtle texture and lace of C2C shine in this craft blanket wrap design.
 I also love the long diagonal lines of color.
 It’s such a refreshing take on the old horizontal vs vertical stripes debate.
 The pattern has both video and written instructions that make it easy to customize the width and length of the wrap to your liking.

 Designer: Fiber Flux